dehydratedpotato/socpowerbud/README.md

 ### Wanna make it yourself?
 The source is bundled in a Xcode project and contains a make file.
 Simply run `make` or build via Xcode!
 The choice is yours.

-### Wait!
-What's this `iorepdump` tool in the latest release?
+### Diagnosing missing entries for your system
-That is for diagnostic purposes!
+A diagnostic dumping tool is included within each release: `iorepdump`.
 It dumps all IOReport groups matching those used by SocPowerBuddy.
 It's helpful for discovering entries on new silicon.

 ___